Employment terms

 | Policies | Time-off policies | Time-off policies |

-| Allowance policies | Allowance policy entries | Create these in |
+| Allowance policies | Allowance policy entries | Allowance policies |

 | Work time policies | Work time policy entries | Work time policies |